-Any combination of two of type 2, 3, and 4 violations will result in at least 50% loss of season/extra-curricular activity term; any combination of three of these violations will result in permanent expulsion from athletic/extra-curricular participation.
-The second or third offense can be from any category (type 1, 2, 3, or 4).
+Any combination of three Type 1,2, 3, and 4 violations will result in at least a 50% loss of season/extra-curricular activity term; any combination of four violations will result in permanent expulsion from athletic/extra-curricular participation.
+The second, third or fourth offense can be from any category (Type 1, 2, 3, or 4).